ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 {{< figure src = "outreach.png" alt = "Examples of outreach activities: workshops, webinars, conferences, meetups, papers, talks and user groups" >}}

-Our Champions carried out a wide range of outreach activities like talks, conference papers, workshops, blog articles, community calls and meetups.
-The objective of these activities was to share what they did and learned during the program with their communities beyond rOpenSci.
+Our Champions carried out a wide range of outreach activities including talks, conference papers, workshops, blog articles, community calls and meetups.
+The objective of these activities was to share what they did and what they learned during the program with their communities beyond rOpenSci.

 Outreach activities commenced in August 2024, involved local communities (universities, RUGs, R-Ladies Chapters, conferences, and organizations), and were delivered in the Champions’ native/preferred languages (English, Spanish, Portuguese and Chinese).